-CAS 2015/A/4005 42 IAAF v.
-ARAF, Sergey Kirdyapkin & RUSADA, award of 25 April 2016 (operative award of 24 March 2016)
+CAS 2015/A/4010 43 IAAF v.
+ARAF, Vladimir Kanaikin & RUSADA, award of 25 April 2016 (operative award of 24 March 2016)

-- vi. as to the principle of proportionality, the Panel finds that, contrary to the Respondents' contention, it requires the retroactive disqualification of results, rather than the opposite.
+contention, it requires the retroactive disqualification of results, rather than the opposite.
 The principle of proportionality implies that there must be a reasonable balance between the kind of misconduct and the sanction, and in particular that (i) the measure taken by the governing body can achieve the envisaged goal, (ii) the measure taken by the governing body is necessary to reach the envisaged goal, and (iii) the constraints on the affected person resulting from the measure are justified by the overall interest of achieving the envisaged goal.
-In other words, to be proportionate, a measure must not exceed what is reasonably required in the search for a legitimate objective (CAS 2005/C/976 & 986, \$ 139-140, citing CAS precedents, legal doctrine and Swiss jurisprudence).
-In this respect, the Panel notes that: - the purpose of disqualification in the Athlete's case is inter alia to prevent him from gaining the advantage sought by his intentional, continued and severe doping violations over other competitors, who competed without doping; - the measure of disqualification is certainly capable of achieving the envisaged goal, since it implies the cancellation of the results obtained; - the measure of disqualification is necessary to reach the envisaged goal, because the Athlete, who cheated in the preparation of a given competition, would otherwise keep the benefits of the results achieved to the detriment of clean competitors, and - the constraints on the Athlete are justified by the overall interest of achieving the envisaged goal. - 123.
-In light of the foregoing and of an overall evaluation of all relevant elements, the Panel concludes that all competitive results obtained by the Athlete from the date of first commission of the anti-doping rule violation (20 August 2009) through to the commencement of his provisional suspension (15 October 2012) must be disqualified, with all resulting consequences in accordance with Article 40.9 of the 2009 IAAF Rules.
+In other words, to be proportionate, a measure must not exceed what is reasonably required in the search for a legitimate objective (CAS 2005/C/976 & 986, SS 139-140, citing CAS precedents, legal doctrine and Swiss jurisprudence).
+In this respect, the Panel notes that:

+- the purpose of disqualification in the Athlete's case is inter alia to prevent him from gaining the advantage sought by his intentional, continued and severe doping violations over other competitors, who competed without doping; - the measure of disqualification is certainly capable of achieving the envisaged goal, since it implies the cancellation of the results obtained; - the measure of disqualification is necessary to reach the envisaged goal, because the Athlete, who cheated in the preparation of a given competition, would otherwise keep the benefits of the results achieved to the detriment of clean competitors, and - the constraints on the Athlete are justified by the overall interest of achieving the envisaged goal. - 122.
+In light of the foregoing and of an overall evaluation of all relevant elements, the Panel concludes that all competitive results obtained by the Athlete from the date of first commission of the anti-doping rule violation (25 February 2011) through to the commencement of his provisional suspension (17 December 2012) must be disqualified, with all resulting consequences in accordance with Article 40.9 of the 2009 IAAF Rules.
 No reasons of fairness can be found not to disqualify them.